MicrosoftDocs/machine-learning-server-docs/microsoft-r/operationalize/configure-machine-learning-server-enterprise.md

 1. Exit the utility.

+1. When the configuration is finished, open the port 12800:

+   **Windows**: Add an exception to your firewall to open port 12800.
+And, for additional security, you can also restrict communication for a private network or domain using a profile.

-1. If using the IPTABLES firewall or equivalent service on Linux, then allow remote machines to access the public IP of the web node using the `iptables` command (or the equivalent) to open port 12800.
+   **Linux**: If using IPTABLES or equivalent firewall service on Linux, then open the port 12800 using `iptables`  or the equivalent command to allow remote machines to access the public IP of the web node using the `iptables` command (or the equivalent).

 You can now **repeat these steps** for each web node you want to add.